tencent cloud

 }

-// Directly import the following code into the business logic of message production.
-Note that the schema type declared by the producer through the paradigm must match the object passed in
+//Directly reference the producer in the business logic of actual message production.
+Ensure that the schema type specified by the producer through the paradigm matches the input object.

 public void onProduce(Producer<String> producer){

-String msg = "my-message";// Simulate getting a message from the business logic
+String msg = "my-message";//Simulate the actual business logic to obtain messages.

 try {

-// Schema verification is enabled in TDMQ for Apache Pulsar by default.
-The message object must match the schema type declared by the producer
+//TDMQ for Apache Pulsar enables schema verification by default.
+The message object should match the schema type declared by the producer.

 MessageId messageId = producer.newMessage()